Vispyr/vispyr-cli/README.md

 ### CLI session

-To execute the CLI program run:
+To execute the CLI program, from the root directory run:

 ```
 npm run build && npm start -- deploy